reverbrobotics/rero_core_python_example/README.md

 ## Usage

 A ReroCore server must be running in order to use these example python clients.
-Binaries for the server can be downloaded [here](https://github.com/reverbrobotics/rero_core_dist).

 The following example files are currently in the repo.

+### Server examples

+These examples demonstrate streaming local audio to a remote server and getting back results.

+#### Server NLU
+An example demonstrating usage of NLU on a remote rero server. server_nlu_example.py.

+#### Server Speech Recognition
+An example demonstrating usage of speech recognition on a remote server using a local microphone. server_speech_recognition_example.py.

+### Board examples

+These examples demonstrate using the microphone and speakers on the Rero Board itself.

-### Raw Audio Playback
+#### Board Mic Audio Playback
-An example that plays audio frames over the system speaker using PyAudio. raw_audio_playback_example.py.
+An example that plays audio frames from the board over the local system speaker using PyAudio. board_mic_audio_playback_example.py.

-### Speech Recognition
+#### Board Speech Recognition
-An example demonstrating usage of speech recognition. speech_recognition_example.py.

-### NLU
-An example demonstrating usage of speech recognition and NLU together. nlu_example.py.
+An example demonstrating usage of speech recognition and onboard microphones. board_speech_recognition_example.py.

-### Text to Speech
+#### Board Text to Speech
-An example demonstrating Text to Speech. text_to_speech_example.py.
+An example demonstrating Text to Speech on the rero board. board_text_to_speech_example.py.

 ## Licence
 This code is licenced under the [MIT License](https://github.com/reverbrobotics/rero_core_python_example/blob/master/LICENSE).